-Carbon offsets are a cost effective way for a company to reduce emissions, in which a company pays to invest in green projects such as methane capture, reforestation, and green energy initiatives, which gives them carbon credits to “offset” the emissions they produce.
+Carbon offsets are a cost-effective way for a company to reduce its emissions by paying to invest in green projects such as methane capture, reforestation, and green energy initiatives, which gives them carbon credits to “offset” the emissions they produce.

 Since the money from carbon offsets goes into green initiatives, there is less carbon being produced elsewhere due to the money being spent, which therefore slows down climate change.